fongway94/autonomous_bursa_agentV3.3/HandBook/AI_CHAT_HANDOFF.md

 [← Replace this with your specific request to the new AI]

-_Status at last handoff (2026-06-01): v3.7 complete + 2 hotfixes merged to `main`.
+_Status at last handoff (2026-06-03): v3.7 complete + Gist isolation & UI nested-button/toast hotfixes applied and merged to `main`.
-611 tests, 0 failures.
+621 tests, 0 failures.
 System is live and paper trading:_

 _- MY SWING: Streamlit Cloud, yfinance, NOOP (notify only)_ _- US SWING: Local PC, yfinance data, SIMULATE mode → mirroring to Moomoo Book Trader_